w3f/polkadot-wiki/docs/learn/how-to/set-clear-identity.md

     The strings in the identity fields are good candidates for homograph attacks, as someone could list a fraudulent website (web3.f0undation instead of web3.foundation for example) and still get verified by the registrar (if the checks are automated)!

     In a decentralized network, one should be cautious making transactions with accounts solely based on their identity.
-If an account on-chain claims to be of Web3 Foundation, it is wise to verify its authenticity by checking directly with Web3 Foundation or examining the established history of that account on-chain.

 !!! info